And when the ark of the Lord was come into the city of David,

 The Protestant doctrine of sola Christo (Christ alone) is originally a Catholic doctrine, but in Protestantism, it has been grossly exaggerated.
 What follows is that all baptized Christians are merely passive spectators in God’s plan of salvation and dispensation of grace.
 There’s really nothing at all we can do to be saved or reckoned as just.
 However, the Blessed Virgin Mary was no coerced on-looker, when she declared: “Let it be done to me, according to thy word” (Lk 1:38).
 By her Fiat or free consent, she brought the living Font of all grace into the world so that “all might be saved and come to the knowledge of the truth” (1 Tim 2:4).
 God honored her free will pending the Incarnation.

-Finally, we should note that the term Mediatrix of all Grace refers to all actual or signal graces that are needed for effecting our increase in sanctification and the attainment of eternal life with God (2 Cor 2:15; 4:16; Col 3:10, etc.).
+Finally, we should note that the term Mediatrix of Grace refers to all actual or signal graces that are needed for effecting our increase in sanctification and the attainment of eternal life with God (2 Cor 2:15; 4:16; Col 3:10, etc.).
 These include the actual graces of faith, hope, charity, repentance, chastity, and final perseverance, without which we cannot reap the fruits of Christ’s saving work.
 On an individual basis, the baptized are in the process of “being saved” and “renewed” daily.
 The justification of the person isn’t a one-time and completed event.
 So, Catholics petition Mary for these helping graces when, for example, they recite the Rosary.
-These graces, of course, do not include the initial grace of justification and forgiveness for our sanctification which has been merited and produced by Christ alone.
+These signal graces, of course, do not include the initial grace of justification and forgiveness for our sanctification which has been merited and produced by Christ alone by his death and resurrection.

 When we place our faith in the powerful intercession of the Blessed Virgin Mary, on the other hand, we are essentially placing our faith in her divine Son who has granted his mother the maternal prerogative of morally channeling the dispensation of his grace, so that we may continue to abide in his love by faithfully observing all his commandments (Jn 15:9-10).
 Christ’s redemptive work in our souls continues from the time we are baptized and through our pilgrimage of faith, as we grow in spiritual perfection to attain our salvation by bearing fruit and persevering in grace to the end (Col 1:11-12; 3:9-10).
 The grace of final perseverance is one of the many actual graces we can receive through the intercessory prayers of our loving Blessed Mother by her supernatural merits if only we humbly implore her intercession as her Son desires (Prov 15:29).